karimStekelenburg/krm-ctx/README.md

 ## 🚀 Usage with Cline

-1. After installation, the templates will be available in your `.krm-ctx` directory.
+1. After installation, the templates will be available in your `krm-ctx` directory.

 2. To start an AI-assisted development session:
    - Open the relevant markdown file (e.g., `entrypoint.md` to begin)